Last updated on .

 Cultural Center

-One more block south, across from the Church of San Agustín, is the Cultural Center (Casa de la Cultura).
+Another block south is the Cultural Center (Casa de la Cultura).
 The building was the birthplace of Juan del Corral (1778-1814), a governor of Antioquia.
 He proposed the freedom of child slaves, which was enacted a few weeks before his death.
+It now holds a small museum about the town’s history, and classrooms for art and music.
 We visited the Cultural Center and spent about a half hour there.
+Admission is COP$3,000 per person (as of January 2024).

 House of Remembrance